A Brief History of the Man O`War

 The origin of the name “Man O’War” is the subject of much speculation.
 Its location on a hill (mean bharr, meaning “middle height”) is an obvious answer, but more romantic views have been put forward.
 One is that the area was once covered by trees which were felled and used to construct British Man O’War ships.
 Another theory is that the name arose because of the cavalry barracks which was situated at nearby Malhenry.

 However, the most popular story concerns the “Turks Head” — a massive wooden carving depicting a Turks Head which for ages adorned the pillar outside the pub.
 It was thought that this unusual figurine which came from a shipwrecked Man O’War ship, may have lent its name to the area.

-This year, 2014, marks the four hundred and nineteenth year of the Man O’War Pub serving fine food and beverages in a lively and traditional Irish atmosphere.
+2014, marked the four hundred and nineteenth year of the Man O’War Pub serving fine food and beverages in a lively and traditional Irish atmosphere.